norbert-acedanski/supernatural-guide/README.md

 - According to an Angel from an Alternate timeline, Lucyfer was killed by Archangel Michael
 - Reaper Billie reveals in S13E05, that Sam and Dean are of great importance to this Universe after she became Death
 - Jack leaves Sam, Dean and Cass in S13E06 after he accidentally killed a person
+- Arthur Ketch comes back in S13E07 (revealed, that he had the same spell as Rowena to bring him back, when dead)

 # TODO:
 - finish all seasons and episodes.